TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM_Phases_In_Detail.md

 **--> Preliminary Phase:-**

 - We're establishing the architecture framework and principles
-- Setting up governance structures ( would oversee if the architectural implementation conforms with the business)
+- Setting up some governance structures ( GS would oversee if the architectural implementation aligns with the business)
-- Plus, setting up the organisation (The Capability Part:- Organisational structure, roles & responsibilities) needed to deliver successful projects
+- Plus, setting up the Organisational Capability - The Org. structure, roles & responsibilities we'd need to deliver successful projects. ( Capability Assessments )

 </br>

 > What exactly are we doing here?
 >
 > We're laying the groundwork for our architecture project
-> Once we've defined the principles, the frameworks, the scope, we've actually "laid" the foundation or set the stage for subsequent phases of the project.
-We're ensuring that the organisation is actually ready for the architecture development phase
+> Once we've defined the principles, the frameworks, the scope, we've  set the stage for subsequent phases of the ADM.
+We're ensuring that the organisation is actually ready for architectural development. 👍

 </br>

 **--> Phase A - Architecture Vision:-**

-- Define the high-level architectural vision
+- Define the high-level aspiration --> The architectural vision
-- Request for Architecture Work issued by the sponsors
+- Request for Architecture Work would be issued by the sponsors (This triggers of the architectural development process)
-- Seeking Approval from stakeholders
+- Seeking Approval from stakeholders (Support from key players)
+- A clear Statement of Architectural work that would be delivered in the iteration of ADM

 </br>

 > What does this mean?
 >
-> We're outlining the high-level vision for the architecture, This vision should align with the business goals.
-This provides "clear drection" for us to proceed with the later phases of the architecture.
+> We're outlining the high-level vision for the architecture.
+This vision should align with business goals.
+This provides "clear direction" for us to proceed with the later phases of the architecture.
 During this phase, the sponsors issue "Request of Architecture Work" -- to formally initate the process of architectural development.
 Also, stakeholder buy-in and support --> their approval is sought to ensure we've got the support of relevant parties

 </br>